 - Mix the first 8 ingredients together in a medium-sized bowl.

 - Spread approximately 1 tablespoon of the Parmesan mixture evenly onto the cocktail bread and place on a baking sheet.

 - Bake in a preheated oven for 20 minutes, or until the Parmesan Onion Appetizer Squares are golden in color.

 - Remove and serve hot, warm, or at room temperature.

 box grater, measuring spoons, measuring cups, medium bowl

-I hope you’ve enjoyed this recipe for Parmesan Onion Appetizer Squares as much as I’ve enjoyed bringing it to you!
+I sincerely hope you've enjoyed this super easy and tasty appetizer recipe for Parmesan Onion Squares as much as I've enjoyed bringing it to you!